domsson/inputs.js/README.md

 - Optionally set the `data-inputs-id` attribute to give inputs custom identifiers (otherwise defaults to the `id`)
 - Optionally set the `data-inputs-event` attribute to listen to an event other than `change`

+## How to use

+Sorry, I'll fill this space with some proper documentation soon.
+For now, just check out the `index.html` for some pointers.